nsrau/azure-docs.it-it/articles/active-directory/develop/scenario-desktop-app-configuration.md

 ### <a name="more-elaborated-configuration"></a>Configurazione più elaborata

-Per elaborare la compilazione di applicazioni, è possibile aggiungere un numero di modificatori.
-Ad esempio, se si vuole che l'applicazione sia un'applicazione multi-tenant in un cloud nazionale, ad esempio il governo degli Stati Uniti, è possibile scrivere:
+È possibile elaborare la compilazione dell'applicazione aggiungendo un numero di modificatori.
+Ad esempio, se si desidera che l'applicazione sia un'applicazione multi-tenant in un cloud nazionale, ad esempio il governo degli Stati Uniti illustrato di seguito, è possibile scrivere:For example, if you want your application to be a multitenant application in a national cloud, such as US Government shown here, you could write:

 Objective-C: